astrological-association-swe/sak/stockholms-astrologiska-konferens-brand.md

 - **Primary Font:** TAN Pearl
 - **Secondary Font:** Glacial Indifference
-- **Accent Font:** Haliman
+- **Accent Font:** Halimun

-Use TAN Pearl for logo and headers, Haliman for stylistic subheadings, and Glacial Indifference for readable text.
+Use TAN Pearl for logo and headers, Halimun for stylistic subheadings, and Glacial Indifference for readable text.

 ---